-- Must be relevant to children's experiences. - Topics of study must be real so that children can manipulate and explore real objects. - Literacy, math, social studies, art, science and technology are incorporated into project investigations. - Parents and caregivers are an integral part of the planning and implementation of projects. - Project Components include: - Selecting a topic based on the children's interests - Creating a web: ideas to incorporate literacy, math, science, social studies, the arts and technology into the study - Opening events - o Involving parents in the implementation of the project. - Project investigations - Field trips and visiting experts - Documentation of Project process - Closing events
+- Must be relevant to children's experiences and interests beyond their experience. - Topics of study must be real authentic so that children can manipulate and explore real objects. - Literacy, math, social studies, art, science and technology are incorporated into project investigations. - Parents and caregivers are an integral part of the planning and implementation of projects. - Project Components include: - Selecting a topic based on the children's interests - Teaching team Greating a web of interrelated ideas and activities: ideas must-to incorporate literacy, math, science, social studies, the arts and technology into the study - Opening events - o Involving parents in the implementation of the project. - Project investigations - o Field trips and visiting experts - o Documentation of Project process - Closing events